- Prayer and Worship

 - Issues and Action

 - About USCCB

-The Catholic Communication Campaign is how the Good News gets around to you.
-Please be generous in the Collection, which will take place in most parishes the weekend of May 31 - June 1, 2014.
+The Catholic Communication Campaign helps connect people at home and abroad with Christ.
+Please be generous when asked to give in your parish.
+The 2019 collection will take place in most parishes the weekend of June 1-2.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided